gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

     -d @-
 ```

-Check that the registration was successful by listing the subjects of the schema registry
+Check that the registration was successful by listing the subjects of the schema registry:

 ```bash
 curl http://localhost:8081/subjects | jq